From the comics:

 - And when Haddock does lose his temper, some wonderfully creative insults are on their way.

 - The Truth Serum-induced Eviler Than Thou bit between Rastapopulous and Laszlo Carreidas in Flight 714.
 It was also even funnier in the animated adaptation, in which, after Haddock tapes their mouth shut, Laszlo starts chanting "I'M the baddest, I'M the baddest..." and Rastapopulous bursts into tears.
 Tintin then says that this will make an interesting story.
+In the comic, when Tintin bursts in, thinking Carreidas is being tortured, he is greeted by Rastapopulous politely asking his arch-enemy to tell Carreidas that he's more evil than him.

 - Rastapopulous's Villain Decay is driven home in this book when he swears that he's going to crush Tintin and his friends "like this spider"...only for the spider to continually dodge his attempts to squish it.